Black Arts Movement Free

 What was the name of the revolutionary political faction that paralleled the Black Arts Movement which served as the cultural/artistic faction?

-1. The Black Knights
+1. The Black Rangers

-2. The Black Rangers
+2. The Black Knights

 3. The Black Stars